bartr/gitopsautomation/README.md

 A token beginning with /m is a metadata token.
 The full format is /m/key/value where key exists in the clusters metadata and the value matches.
 Key and value matching are case sensitive.

 Examples
-All clusters - /c/*
-Austin cluster /c/tx-austin
-Clusters with ring 0 metadata - /m/ring/0
-Combining expressions- /m/ring/0 or /m/ring/1
-/m/ring/0 or /c/tx-lockhart
-/m/ring/0 and /m/oven/ACME5000

 - `/c/*`: Deploys to all clusters
 - `/m/ring/0`: Deploys to clusters with metadata `ring: 0`
+- `/c/tx-austin`: Deploys to the cluster with name `tx-austin`
+- Combining expressions
+  - `/m/ring/0 or /m/ring/1`
+  - `/m/ring/0 or /c/tx-lockhart`
+  - `/m/ring/0 and /m/oven/ACME5000`
 - Additional expressions can be defined for specific deployment patterns

 #### Process Flow